 - Gossip – family honour can be damaged by rumour and gossip that is not true but believed to be true by other members of the community;

 - Leaving a spouse or seeking a divorce;

 - Wishing to marry outside of faith.

-Children and young people can be victims of Honour Based Violence either directly or indirectly.
+Children and young people can be victims of Honour Based Abuse either directly or indirectly.
 The consequences for the victim include: